Some Very Basic Training

 blades of diamond, lozenge, or hexagonal cross-section.
 They are

-very often still far too "whippy" to make them ideal for rapier
+very often still far too "whippy" to make them ideal for historically

-fencing.
-Most are little more than "steel noodles" intended for
+accurate fencing.
+Most are little more than "steel noodles" intended

 too flexible most of the time they are often